aaronraf/springboot-diary/README.md

 # Spring Boot Diary
 This repository acts as a personal diary for my Spring Boot learning progress.
-I committed to do a 6-week-long self development project as a part of [UnternehmerTUM Academy for Innovator's "Innovative Entrepreneur" lecture series](https://academy.unternehmertum.de/programs/innovative-entrepreneurs?utm_source=Online+Marketing&utm_medium=TUM+ONLINE+&utm_campaign=WS+2022).
+I committed to invest my time for 3 hours per week in a 6-week-long self development project as a part of [UnternehmerTUM Academy for Innovator's "Innovative Entrepreneur" lecture series](https://academy.unternehmertum.de/programs/innovative-entrepreneurs?utm_source=Online+Marketing&utm_medium=TUM+ONLINE+&utm_campaign=WS+2022).
 Big shoutout to them! 🙌

 Below you'll find the weekly journal and quick descriptions of what I've learned.